-WordPress introduced a number of Keyboard Shortcuts for Gutenberg users which are truly easy to remember.
+WordPress introduced a number of Keyboard Shortcuts for Gutenberg users who are truly easy to remember.
 It will definitely speed up your working process on Gutenberg.
-Besides using the universal shortcuts like Ctrl C, Ctrl V, etc you can use other useful shortcuts in this new editor.
+Besides using universal shortcuts like Ctrl C, Ctrl V, etc, you can use other useful shortcuts in this new editor.

-You can find the shortcut menu clicking the ellipsis on the right corner.
-Or press the Shift + Alt + H to view the full list of keyboard shortcuts.
+You can find the shortcut menu by clicking the ellipsis in the right corner.
+Or press Shift + Alt + H to view the full list of keyboard shortcuts.
 Here are some of the shortcuts listed below:

 In addition, check these shortcuts too.

 - Ctrl + Alt Backspace delete the select block